 A winning concept and a bunch of strikingly shot sequences were not enough to turn “Werewolf” into a worthwhile effort.
 Rather than that, Adrian Panek offers a dragged-out cover up for a story that blatantly lacks substance.
 A group of … Continue reading Post-War Terror And The Barking Dogs – Werewolf (2018)

 It’s a great year for horror fans already, and even though a few months are ahead of us, we can start summarising the genre’s offerings in 2019.
 What were the best horror movies of 2019 in the first six months … Continue reading Horror Movies in 2019 – Ranked From Worst To Best

 “Us”, an invasion thriller that turns into a critical look at the American class divisions, marks the second feature of Jordan Peele.
 What’s the legacy of “Get Out” and does “Us” live up to the expectations?
 Can we already call … Continue reading How Jordan Peele Took The Horror World By Storm With Only Two Movies

-The Argentinian horror “Aterrados” (which translates to “Terrified”) is a skilled take on a genre movie, where what’s terrifying crawls under your skin and casts a shadow over the (quite) obvious plot chaos.
-A suburban neighborhood in Buenos Aires is … Continue reading Terrified (2017) Delivers The Scares Despite Its Multiple Plotholes
+The Argentinian horror Aterrados (2017) (which translates to “Terrified”) is a skilled take on a genre movie, where what’s terrifying crawls under your skin and casts a shadow over the (quite) obvious plot chaos.
+A suburban neighborhood in Buenos Aires … Continue reading Terrified (2017) Horror Review

 As an unsettling poem about the darkness of the human mind that “The House That Jack Built” is essentially, it’s also one of the most harrowing experiences you can buy yourself for the price of a cinema ticket.